Comparison In Chinese With 比 And 没有

 - wǒ qùnián méiyǒu jīnnián máng

-I this year (am) not as busy as last year
+I last year (am) not as busy as this year

-I this year (am) less busy as last year
+I last year (am) less busy than this year

 - tā zài gōngsī méiyǒu zài xuéxiào kuàilè